kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 spoiler: Composing nice Swifty API endpoint urls.
 ---

-A very common pattern in Swift projects when it comes to storing server end point `URL` strings is having a file named something like `Constants.swift` and like you already imagined, declaring a couple of constants.
+A very common pattern in Swift projects when it comes to storing server _URL_ strings is having a file named something like _Constants.swift_ and like you already imagined, declaring a couple of constants.

 ```swift
 static let BASE_URL = "https://api.superdoperidesharingapp.com"